 Kotak Multicap is categorised a multi-cap fund.
 The share of large-cap stocks in its portfolio, though, has been in the range of 70-80% for several years now.
 This large-cap orientation makes it less risky and more stable than a fund that dynamically moves across market caps.
 The fund is also unlikely to hike mid-cap/small-cap allocations by much even if opportunities arise given its large size.
 It therefore works well as the large-cap component that every long-term portfolio must have.

-At the same time, the measured exposure to mid-cap stocks allows it to explore stocks outside the large-cap basket.
+At the same time, the measured exposure to mid-cap stocks allows it to explore stocks outside the large cap equity fund basket.
 This places it in a better return position than pure large-cap stocks, almost all of which are unable to beat the Nifty 100 TRI.

 Kotak Multicap is managed by Harsha Upadhyaya.
 It has an AUM of Rs 22,871 crore.